 Do you regularly experience tingling, burning, or pins-and-needles sensations in your feet and toes?
 Believe it or not, nerve pains or neuropathy, affect approximately 50% of people with diabetes.
-At Lincoln Park Podiatry in Lincoln Park and Lake View, Illinois, Dr. Debra Young and Dr. Michael Williams regularly diagnose and treat neuropathy using innovative methods of care.
+At Lincoln Park Podiatry in Lincoln Park and Lake View, Illinois, Dr. Michael Williams regularly diagnoses and treats neuropathy using innovative methods of care.
 To make an appointment, call, or click today.

 Neuropathy is the medical term for permanent nerve damage.
 Peripheral neuropathy is damage that affects your peripheral nerves, or the nerves that send sensory information to the rest of your body.

 The leading cause of neuropathy is diabetes.
 If you have high blood sugar levels for an extended period of time, your nerves begin to deteriorate.
 Other common causes of nerve pain include exposure to toxic chemicals, traumatic injuries, and infection.